The $20 Billion Problem

 - Identify what "good" looks like for each stakeholder

-Hour 3: ROI Modeling & Demand Validation
+ROI Modeling and Demand Validation

 - Financial modeling: revenue impact, cost savings, ROI projections